pmbriley/beta_bursts/README.md

 opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity

 ** outputs

-tp: locations of beta events in time points
+bursts: structure with fields containing burst properties... bursts.tp: locations of beta events in time points
-secs: locations of beta events in seconds
+bursts.secs: locations of beta events in seconds
-freqs: peak frequency of each beta event in Hz
+bursts.freqs: peak frequency of each beta event in Hz
-pwr: spectral power of each beta event
+bursts.pwr: spectral power of each beta event
-dur: duration of each beta event in ms (test feature)
+bursts.dur: duration of each beta event in ms (test feature)
-spec: spectral width of each beta event in Hz (test feature)
+bursts.spec: spectral width of each beta event in Hz (test feature)
-thresh: threshold power values used at each frequency
+bursts.thresh: threshold power values used at each frequency